khangnguyen88/ai-ml-retail-forecasting/QUICK_START.md

 # Quick Start Guide - Simplified Project Structure

-## IMPORTANT: Model Compatibility Update
-**If you have existing models from earlier versions, you'll need to retrain them due to changes in the save/load mechanism.
-The new version uses pickle instead of joblib for better compatibility.**

 ## Core Scripts

 After consolidation, the project now has just **3 main scripts**: